TongYiyi11/evasion/README.md

 (The same calculations are mirrored about the relevant axes for the other three directions in which the hunter can be traveling.)

+Note: The hunter may receive error message due to violating building rules (which will also be displayed on the screen) but will not be penalized.

 # Prey

 In response to each received game state message, the prey should send the following: